Soft Tennis Racket & Lawn Tennis Racket

 Techniques: Serve, volley, baseline, upper arm, under arm, forehand, backhand, smash, slice, topspin, flat are the same.

 Formats: Soft tennis formats are the same as compare to lawn tennis.
-Single, Double, Mix Double (Men & Women) and team are allowed.
+Single, Double, Mix Double (Men & Women), and team are allowed.

-Equipment: Racquet is almost the same you can see the soft tennis racket and tennis racket comparison chart below.
+Equipment: The Racquet is almost the same you can see the soft tennis racket and tennis racket comparison chart below.
 Whereas the ball for soft tennis is made of rubber and filled with air.
 You can easily squeeze them.

 Soft Tennis Racket Vs Lawn Tennis Racquet